Allah Bakhsh (painter)

-The recipient of national literary award, the Pride of Performance in 1963, he is primarily recognized for depicting tragic love stories of Sohni Mahiwal, Heer Ranjha and Tilism-e-Hoshruba, an epic story of Amir Hamza, a legendary Persian adventurer.
-Sometimes, he used to depict the traditional festivals of Punjab.
-Some of his work he produced after independence was acquired by the National Art Gallery.
+The recipient of prestigious national literary award, the Pride of Performance in 1963, he is primarily recognized for depicting tragic love stories of Sohni Mahiwal, Heer Ranjha and Tilism-e-Hoshruba, an epic story of Amir Hamza, a legendary Persian adventurer.
+His work sometimes also depicted the traditional festivals of Punjab.
+Some of the work he produced after independence was acquired by the National Art Gallery.

 Life and background

 He was born around 1895 in Wazirabad, British Punjab, into a Punjabi family.
 He spent most of his life in Lahore.
 At first, he attended a Madrasa to study Urdu and Arabic, however, he subsequently left school.
 His father was a house painter who used to work at Mughalpura Railway Workshop.

 Career

 At the apparent age of five, he joined Master Abdullah who trained him in artwork.
-He was first asked to practice three English alphabets (ABC) on slate.
-It is believed he practiced letter "A" for the first three years, and later B and C letters to produce "ABC of art".
-He started his first artwork between 1913 and 1914 at Bhati Gate with nonrepresentational patterns.
-Initially, he copied Western painting to create visual characters, but later adopted original artwork with mythical subject.
+He was first asked to practice the first three English alphabets (ABC) on slate.
+It is believed he practiced the letter "A" for the first three years, and subsequently the letters B and C to produce "ABC of art".
+He started his first artwork in 1913 and 1914 at Bhati Gate with nonrepresentational patterns.
+Initially, he copied Western painting to create visual characters, but later adopted original artwork with mythical subjects.
 In 1914, he went to Bombay (now Mumbai) for a better career where he stayed for five years and worked at Roop Naraine Photographic Studio as a background artist.
-His initial efforts didn't help him to earn recognition.
+His initial efforts didn't earn him recognition.
 He later created paintings of Krishna, a major deity in Hinduism which helped him to be recognized as an artist.
 After practicing Punjabi folklore and Hindu mythology, he became known as a "romantic painter".
 The newspapers of that time referred to him as the "master painter".

 He moved back to Lahore in 1919 and worked as a commercial artist at Paisa Akhbar in Urdu Bazaar (Lahore) until 1922.
 Later in 1924, Maharaja Hari Singh of Jammu and Kashmir offered him a job as a court-painter, but he declined the offer.
 He worked at the court of Bhupinder Singh of Patiala from 1937 to 1938.
 After he left the court, he created a landscape painting of a woman living in a village along with her kids which became one of his prominent paintings.

 During the last years of his life, he lost most of his eyesight due to cataract.
-Many people consider him one of the pioneer artists of modern landscape and figurative painting in early years of Pakistan.
+Many people consider him one of the pioneer artists of modern landscape and figurative painting in the early years of Pakistan.